AlessandroCoretti/AlessandroCoretti/README.md

 I’m always open to new collaborations, whether long-term projects or more focused tasks.
 You can reach me via email, or connect with me on LinkedIn or Upwork.

+🎉 FUN FACT:
+• I have a dog.
+• I love video games.
+• I watch a lot of anime.